-Cob lettuce leaves, croutons, bacon, egg, parmesan cheese and caesar dressing are all you need for a basic one.
+Cob lettuce leaves, croutons, bacon, egg, parmesan cheese and Caesar dressing are all you need for a basic one.

 The important thing with rice dishes is to make sure you use the correct rise – arborio for risotto, white rice for paella and fried rice.

 Often associated with seafood, paella can be a chicken dish.
 You can find a simple recipe for it here.

-25. Fried Rice
+24. Fried Rice

 Essentially, using leftover rice, 2 whisked then fried/scrambled eggs along with mixed vegetables, leftover chicken (or any other meat) and soy sauce, you can whip up fried rice with next to no ingredients.

 Omit sugar from a crepe or pancake recipe and you can have delicious savoury crepes or pancakes which are great anytime!

-26. Cheesy Chicken Crepes
+25. Cheesy Chicken Crepes

 Loads of Mexican recipes can be made with leftover chicken and are absolutely delicious.

-27. Creamy Chicken Enchiladas
+26. Creamy Chicken Enchiladas